kfoster150/Voter-Outcomes-Project/README.md

 # Research/Project Ideas Related to the Voter Outcomes Project and About

-## Political Science Research on the Feasibility and Quality of the Method of Regionalization to Account for High Margin of Error in Census Tract and Block Data (Current)
+## Political Science Research on the Feasibility and Quality of the Method of Regionalization to Account for High Margin of Error in Census Tract and Block Level Data (Current)
 - Mel Maniwan

 ## Political Science Research on Voter Behavior Based on Industry Affiliation and Rank of Workers (Current)